TipsyExp/nlh-trainer/docs/API-CONTRACT.md

     "allowed_buckets": ["fold", "call", "2.5xR", "3.0xR", "jam"]
   }
 }
+•	state – full public state, as described in STATE-SCHEMA.md.
-The actor object contains redundant information about the current actor; its fields mirror state.to_act and state.allowed.
+•	actor – redundant information about the current actor; its fields mirror state.to_act and state.allowed.
 ________________________________________
 POST /api/hand/start
 Starts a new hand.
-If the session is configured with a bot mode other than "none", the engine will automatically play out all bot actions until the first human decision.
+If the session is configured with a bot mode other than "none", the engine will automatically play out bot actions up to the first human decision.
+The response is:
+{ "hand_id": "H1" }
+where hand_id is a string identifier such as "H1".
 ________________________________________
 POST /api/hand/auto
-Auto-advances the engine by applying bot actions until it is the human player's turn again.
-This endpoint is gated by the environment variable HAND_AUTO_ENABLED.
+Auto-advances the engine by applying bot actions until it is the human player's turn again (or the hand ends).
+This endpoint is gated by the environment variable HAND_AUTO_ENABLED (plus any runtime overrides).
 When disabled it returns HTTP 501 and should not be called.
-When enabled it returns the same structure as a normal action
+When enabled it returns the same structure as a normal action response:
-response:
 {
   "ok": true,
-  "bots_applied": [...],
+  "bots_applied": [
+    { "seat": 1, "action": "call", "amount": null }
+  ],
-  "state": { ... }
+  "state": { /* snapshot after these bot actions */ }
 }
+•	bots_applied – sequence of bot actions taken during this call.
+•	state – post-bot snapshot, after all auto-advanced bot actions.
+________________________________________
-Conventions & notes
+Conventions & notes (hand endpoints)
-•	Min-raise formula – The minimum raise total is computed as min_raise_total = current_price + max(bb, last_raise_size)
+•	Min-raise formula
+The minimum raise total is:
+min_raise_total = current_price + max(bb, last_raise_size)
-•	Attempting to raise below this threshold yields a 400.
+•	Attempting to raise below this threshold yields 400 with a descriptive message.
+•	Buckets
-•	Buckets – Allowed bet sizes are published as human-readable labels.
-When to_call is 0 or when opening heads-up as the small blind, open buckets are ["2.2x","2.5x","3.0x","jam"].
-When facing a bet or raise, the buckets acquire an "R" suffix, for example "2.5xR".
-All labels refer to total commitment targets.
+Allowed bet sizes are published as human-readable labels: o	When to_call is 0 or when opening heads-up as the small blind, open buckets are ["2.2x","2.5x","3.0x","jam"]. o	When facing a bet or raise (to_call > 0), raise buckets acquire an "R" suffix, for example ["fold","call","2.5xR","3.0xR","jam"].
+All labels refer to total commitment targets; the engine snaps arbitrary totals to these buckets.
+•	Snapping
-•	Snapping – Requests between buckets are snapped to the nearest bucket.
+Requests between buckets are snapped to the nearest bucket.
 The response sets snapped=true when this occurs and reports the snapped committed amount.
-•	Pre-bot snapshot – Both /api/hand/action and /api/hand/auto return
-the state before any bot actions.
-Auto-played moves are listed in the bots_applied array.
+•	Snapshots & bots
+o	POST /api/hand/action:
+	Applies only the human action.
+	Returns a state snapshot after the human move, before any further bot decisions.
+	bots_applied is always [].
+o	POST /api/hand/auto:
+	Applies one or more bot actions.
+	Returns a state snapshot after those bot actions.
+	bots_applied lists all bot moves applied in that call.
+•	Gating
-•	Gating – HAND_AUTO_ENABLED controls exposure of /api/hand/auto and
+HAND_AUTO_ENABLED controls exposure of /api/hand/auto.
+The helper _hand_auto_enabled() also honours a process-local environment override.
-whether bots auto-advance after human actions.
-The initial auto-advance on /api/hand/start always occurs when the session’s bot_mode is not "none".
+•	Debugging
-•	Debugging – When ENGINE_DEBUG_HTTP=true structured debug events are
+When ENGINE_DEBUG_HTTP=true structured debug events are emitted by the engine.
+See debugging docs for details.
-emitted.
-See debugging docs.
-Status codes
+Status codes (hand endpoints)
 Status	When	Example body
-400	Minimum raise total not met	{ "detail": "min-raise not met: need ≥ 540, got 500" }
+400	Minimum raise total not met / invalid action / wrong seat	{ "detail": "min-raise not met: need ≥ 540, got 500" }
-409	Action submitted out of turn	{ "detail": "not your turn" }
-422	Validation error (shape/verb)	Pydantic validation message 501	/api/hand/auto disabled by gating	{ "detail": "auto-advance is disabled" }
+422	Validation error (shape/verb)	Pydantic validation message 501	/api/hand/auto disabled by gating	{ "detail": "hand auto endpoint disabled" }
 Worked example: minimum raise total
 Assume bb = 100, current price (total to call) is 320 and the previous raise size was 220. min_raise_total = current_price + max(bb, last_raise_size)
                 = 320 + max(100, 220)
                 = 540
 Submitting "raise": 500 will return 400 with a descriptive message;
 submitting 520 may snap to the legal bucket (e.g. 540) and report snapped=true.